moiSentineL/war-of-becoming/README.md

 And I am tired of being stuck in my comfort zone with my nagging parent in this cesspool of a system.
 This is really not something I want.

 - When I should've been learning, I am finishing mundane assignments.
+- When I should've been building something good, I am compelled not to by my own laziness.
 - When I should've been chasing mastery, I am chasing attendance in school.
-- When I should've been building something good, I am supposed to start ???
 - **When I should've been transcending, I am stopped by the system.**

 But I am different: I am cannot be put in one box.
 I am sure as hell *not* going to be conformed by this hell.